uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec17.md

----
-starttime: "Nov 29, 2021 10:05"
-subtitle: Quasi-Newton methods
+# Quasi-Newton methods
-title: Lecture 17
----

-# Approximation of the derivative
+## Approximation of the derivative

 -   The formula $x^{(i+1)} = x^{(i)} - \frac{f(x^{(i)})}{f'(x^{(i)})}$ requires that we are able to compute an expression for the derivative of $f(x)$.